jkimlab/TAMA/README.md

 * Required system resources

-        When running TAMA based on the species rank analysis, using the included example dataset,
+        When you run TAMA based on the species rank analysis using the included example dataset, you need to prepare resources as below.
         - Disk: (approximately) 300GB
                 * CLARK: 88GB, Kraken: 188GB, Centrifuge: 9.6GB
         - Memory: (approximately) 185GB